DUNE/p3s/clients/README.md

 # p3s clients
-## Support of the p3s object model
+## Overview of principal client apps in p3s
 The p3s object model contains the following major classes:
 * job
 * pilot
 * dataset
 * workflow

-The clients carrying same name have the function of managing their respective classes residing on the server:
+The clients carrying similar names have the function of managing objects which belong to their respective classes wnd which reside on the server:

 * job.py
 * pilot.py